 I was elected to serve as the Chair of Governors from January 2020 after becoming a Foundation Governor in September 2019.
 I first became a Co-opted Governor in January 2018 as I wanted to support and play an active role in St Peter’s remaining a strong school as it continues its exciting journey to becoming an all-through school; one that is committed to maintaining a focus on everyone at the school being the best they can be.
-I sit on the Teaching, Learning and Achievement Committee and the Pay Committee.
-I’m also mum to a child at St Peter’s school.
+I sit on the Teaching, Learning and Achievement Committee.
+I’m also mum to a child at St Peter’s school

 I have been a Foundation De La Salle Governor since 2003.
-I am Vice Chair of the Governing Board.
-I sit on the Finance, Resources and Premises Committee and the Appraisal Panel.
+I am Vice Chair of the Governing Board, Chair of the Finance, Resources and Premises Committee and a member of the Pay Committee.

 I was elected as a Parent Governor in January 2015 with three children who all attend St Peter’s.
 I am a teacher myself and the Chair of the Teaching, Learning and Achievement Committee with specific responsibility for Pupil Premium students.

-I am now semi-retired and was appointed a Foundation Governor.
-I Chair the Student Welfare and Catholicity Committee, with specific responsibility for Section 48 matters, and I also sit on the Pay Committee.
+I am now semi-retired and was appointed a Foundation Governor and Chair the Student Welfare and Catholicity Committee.

 I was elected as a Parent Governor in January 2019.
 I have been a primary school teacher for 18 years and am currently the special educational needs and disabilities coordinator (SENDCO) at another local school.
-I have 2 children, one of whom is in the Primary phase of St Peter’s.
-I sit on the Student Welfare and Catholicity Committee and the Appraisal Panel.
+I have 2 children, one of whom is in the Primary phase of St Peter's.
+I sit on the Student Welfare and Catholicity Committee.

 I have acted as a Co-opted Governor since 2009 and I sit on the Finance, Resources and Premises Committee where I report on site matters.

-I am employed as Site Manager at St Peter’s School and elected as a Staff Governor in November 2014 where I sit on the Finance Resources and Premises Committee.
+I am employed as Estates Manager at St Peter’s School and was elected as a Staff Governor in November 2014 where I sit on the Finance Resources and Premises Committee.